-Prior to joining the firm, Christina served 10 years as an assistant U.S. attorney (AUSA) in the Northern District of Illinois - four of which she was a deputy chief.
+Prior to joining the firm, Christina served 10 years as an assistant U.S. attorney (AUSA) in the Northern District of Illinois - four of which she was a deputy chief supervising a number of AUSAs on investigations and prosecutions.
 She has tried more than 20 federal criminal cases as an AUSA.
 She led the prosecution of a broad range of complex investigations, including racketeering, public corruption, mortgage fraud, bankruptcy fraud and narcotics trafficking conspiracies.
-During her tenure as an AUSA, Christina focused on the investigation and trial of complex corruption cases, including serving as lead counsel in the racketeering investigation and trial of corrupt police officers and, in another case, investigating and prosecuting bribery schemes by corrupt City of Chicago inspectors and building contractors.
-She has also briefed and argued multiple appeals before the U.S. Court of Appeals for the Seventh Circuit.
+During her tenure , Christina focused on the investigation and trial of complex corruption cases, including serving as lead counsel in the racketeering investigation and trial of corrupt police officers and, in another case, investigating and prosecuting bribery schemes by corrupt City of Chicago inspectors and building contractors.
+She also briefed and argued multiple appeals before the U.S. Court of Appeals for the Seventh Circuit.
 Christina received multiple awards from federal and local law enforcement, and the U.S. Department of Justice for her service as an AUSA.

 Christina was a judicial law clerk for the Honorable John F. Grady and a judicial extern for the Honorable Marvin E. Aspen of the U.S. District Court in Chicago.
 In 2012, she was also appointed to the U.S. Attorney Candidate Screening Committee through a bi-partisan process headed by U.S. Senators Dick Durbin and Mark Kirk.

 She has been an adjunct professor at Northwestern School of Law, teaching a seminar on federal RICO law from 2012 to 2019 and taught trial advocacy there from 2008 to 2011.
 She is also a former lecturer at the Federal Bureau of Investigation Undercover School and the National Advocacy Center for the Department of Justice.